Follow these simple dryer maintenance and cleaning tips to reduce repairs and long-term damage

 5. Clean the Drum

 Another way you can prevent residue and debris buildup and clogs in your dryer is by cleaning the drum from time to time.
 The drum comprises the round interior of the dryer.
 Use a microfiber cloth and dab the drum with rubbing alcohol, removing any residue.
-Let it dry thoroughly before using the dryer again.
+You’ll also want to take care of any spills or stains as they happen, like cleaning ink out of your dryer or chocolate smears from candy left in a jean pocket.

 Pro tip: Use a vacuum to dry the space between the drum and the door.